donzelot/hn70ap/circuitboard/README.md

 ----------
 This uart is used to display the NuttX console.
 It is connected to UART4 (not an USART).
 It runs at 230400 bauds, 8N1.
 The FTDI chip is powered via USB only, so UART LEDs are not powered when USB is not connected.
+Current status: Hardware working, but current PCB footprint has an issue.

 ```
-TXD4  PC10/78
+TXD4  PC10/78 (AF8)
-RXD4  PC11/79
+RXD4  PC11/79 (AF8)
 ```

 SPI Flash
 ---------
 This memory is used to store the firmware update to be programmed by the bootloader, and a flash filesystem for file storage.
 It is connected to bus SPI2.
+Current status: Validated in hardware and software.

 NuttX creates two partitions on it:
 * a 2 MB partition for firmware updates
 * a 6 MB partition for data storage

 ```
-MOSI2  PB15/54
+MOSI2  PB15/54 (AF5)
-MISO2  PB14/53
+MISO2  PB14/53 (AF5)
-SCLK2  PB10/47 via pin PD10/57 to help routing
+SCLK2  PB10/47 (AF5) - via pin PD10/57 to help routing
 CS     PA9/68
 ```